Home

 kits feature the same unfortunate difficulty.
 The result is a rules set

-that is never stabilized and sometimes players feel that they have earned
+that is never stabilized and sometimes players feel that

-the system is that it is a better simulator of land and air conflict
+semi-serious complaint about the system is that it is a better

-than of naval which often features unrealistic oddities, from
+simulator of land and air conflict than of naval which often

-the ways that oceans have been partitioned to the behavior of naval aircraft.
+been partitioned to the behavior of naval aircraft.

 - World War One